Updates for 2022 summer

 • Be sure to mention the not so great realities of camp too.
 There should be no surprises when your child discovers outhouses, mosquitoes, and that you have to make your own bed at camp.

 • Give your child lots of information.
 If you need more information from us, just get in touch!
 Explain that there won’t be any phone calls to or from home.
-Boost your camper’s “emotional readiness” for camp by explaining that at camp, the best strategy is to turn to those new friends, your leaders, and the camp director when he/she is struggling.
+Boost your camper’s “emotional readiness” for camp by explaining that at camp, the best strategy is to turn to those new friends, your leaders, and the camp director when they are struggling.

 • Involve your child closely in every step of getting ready to go (the planning and the packing).